How to Use a Proxy With Axios and Node.js

 Requests will now be funneled through the proxy that you provided.

-Axios doesn’t support SOCKS proxies directly, but you can use the https-proxy-agent or socks-proxy-agent library to help with the setup.
-It comes in handy if your proxy config involves a SOCKS proxy server or SOCKS proxy credentials.
+Axios doesn’t support SOCKS proxies natively, so you must use a specialized library like socks-proxy-agent to bridge the connection.
+It comes in handy if your proxy configuration involves a SOCKS proxy server or SOCKS proxy credentials.

 First, install the required package: